andrewdwallo/filament-companies/README.md

 ### WARNING

-* This plugin requires a fresh Filament project
+* This plugin requires a fresh Filament project.
-* If you install this plugin into an existing Filament project you will get errors
+* If you install this plugin into an existing Filament project, you will get errors.
-* No modifications need to be made to the filament config files
-* Everything is set once the plugin is installed

 ### Getting Set Up